 Pedro Subijana – granddaddy of Basque cuisine

-A protegonist of the pioneering generation of Basque cuisine, 73-year old Pedro Subijana brought experimental Basque cuisine to the world back in the 1980-1990s (Juan Mari Arzak was slightly his senior).
-He’s a charming man with a big moustache whose restaurant, Akelarre, has occupied the same spectacular coastal location since 1970, now much modernised and extended with terraces as well as a sleek hotel.
+A protagonist of the avant-garde generation of Basque cuisine, 73-year old Pedro Subijana brought experimental Basque cuisine to the world back in the 1980-1990s (Juan Mari Arzak was slightly his senior).
+He’s a charming man with a big moustache whose restaurant, Akelarre, has occupied the same spectacular coastal location since 1970, although now much modernised and extended with terraces as well as a sleek hotel.

 There’s admirable modesty in Subijana – few top chefs publicly thank their staff, for example.
-“When I was young, being a chef was looked down upon.
+In his words: “When I was young, being a chef was looked down upon.
 That changed, then sommeliers gained more attention, now it’s the turn of the waiting staff.
 Diners must respect everyone in the profession, be less demanding, less arrogant.
 If you don’t like it, don’t come!”
 The response?
-Wild applause from the audience – probably quite a few waiters and maitre d’s in among them.
+Wild applause from the audience – probably sprinkled with quite a number of waiters and maitre d’s.

 Something I wasn’t keen on in Subijana’s presentation was his constant use of clingfilm and sous-vide.
 Haven’t sustainability and health concerns ruled those materials out by now?
 Plenty of alternatives exist.
-However Subijana’s onging ode to the potato (despite the cling-film) – produced a deliciously crunchy potato straw served with panceta and a sauce.
-Beguiling simplicity.
+However Subijana’s onging ode to the potato (despite the cling-film) – produced a deliciously crunchy potato straw served with panceta in a sauce.
+Beguiling simplicity, and most of us got to taste it too.

 Country chef: Merlin Labron-Johnson

-No cling-film on the prep table of Merlin Labron-Johnson, a 32-year old prodigy who earned his first Michelin star aged 24, at Portland in London (I went there some years ago & loved it) and is renowned for his sustainable principles.
-Being a country lad from Devon, after opening another restaurant (Clipstone) nearby, equally successful, he soon quit the big smoke to move to the cleaner air of Somerset.
+No cling-film on the prep table of Merlin Labron-Johnson, an intense, 32-year old prodigy who earned his first Michelin star aged 24, at Portland in London (I went there at th tim & loved it) and is renowned for his sustainable ethos.
+Being a country lad from Devon, after opening another restaurant (Clipstone) nearby, equally successful on the London scene, he decided to quit the big smoke and move to the cleaner air of Somerset.

 Much of his rural inspiration came from Kobe Desramaults at the Belgian’s iconic restaurant, In De Wulf.
 Here Labron-Johnson worked with this inspired chef who has long been at the forefront of ecological cooking and sustainable practice.
-I met him some years ago at Spain’s other influential food congress, Madrid Fusion, and was knocked out by his approach.
+I met him some years ago at Spain’s other influential food congress, Madrid Fusion, and was knocked out by his approach, very innovative at the time.
 The 42-year old Michelin-starred chef has now hightailed it to Sicily, no doubt lured by sunnier climes and fresh Mediterranean produce.

-Labron-Johnson meanwhile has expanded his tiny Dorset restaurant Osip into an organic farm, ensuring that all his ingredients are ultra-fresh – farm to table within the day.
-80% of the menu s vegetarian but he makes an exception for aquaponic trout – a brilliant loop system of ensuring nutrient-rich fish.
-Tank to table in 10 minutes according to Johnson, who even brought one in his suitcase for his demo.
+Labron-Johnson meanwhile has expanded his tiny Dorset restaurant Osip into an organic farm, ensuring that all his ingredients are ultra-fresh; it’s farm to table within the day.
+80% of the menu is vegetarian but he makes an exception for aquaponic trout entailing a brilliant loop system of ensuring nutrient-rich fish.
+According to Johnson, it’s tank to table in 10 minutes – and he even brought one in his suitcase for his demo.

 Beautiful combinations followed – apple, turnip and trout, herb creams, dashi from the bones, plus smoked tea (Lapsang Souchong), shaved radish and nasturtium leaves – the latter is something I’m addicted to for their peppery flavour and delicate texture.
 More intricacies followed to eventually produce a magnificent version of a California sushi roll.

-It left me oh so tempted to sample this unpretentious country restaurant: no menu, just trust the chef’s choice of seasonal ingredients for that particular day.
+It left me oh so tempted to sample this unpretentious country restaurant.
+No menu exists and you just have to trust the chef’s choice of seasonal ingredients on that particular day.
 Light years from the preciousness that many of the Basque restaurants have developed.
-Congratulations to the Gastronomika team for digging him out along with others like Simon Rogan and Isaac McHaye (The Clove Club) as well as London’s hyper-active Spanish star, Nieves Barragan – another of those genius Basques, now reigning supreme over Regent Street.
+Congratulations to the Gastronomika team for digging Johnson out along with others like Simon Rogan and Isaac McHaye (The Clove Club) as well as London’s hyper-active Spanish star, Nieves Barragan – another of those genius Basques, now reigning supreme over the Charing Cross area at Sabor.

 Meanwhile, on the beach